FStarLang/FStar/doc/book/part3/part3_typeclasses.rst

    :start-after: //SNIPPET_START: get_put$
    :end-before: //SNIPPET_END: get_put$

-Now, the nice thing is that since ``bind`` is monad polymorphic, we can define other monad instances and still use the ``bind`` syntactic sugar to build computations in those monads.
+Now, the nice thing is that since ``( let! )`` is monad polymorphic, we can define other monad instances and still use the syntactic sugar to build computations in those monads.
 Here's an example with the ``option`` monad, for computations that may fail.

 .. literalinclude:: ../code/MonadFunctorInference.fst
    :language: fstar